hamdi-ben-yaflah/rock-paper-scessior/README.md

 <h3>Auto Play Mode</h3>
 In this mode, it's computer 1 vs computer 2, so as a user, you only need to start the game and watch.

 PS: In terms of score, computer 1 in auto-play mode is behaving as a user in solo mode.
+For instance, "You lose" means Computer 1 has lost the rouond.

 In both modes: